PlutoZhang/ztrial-scenarios/scenario_1.md

 # Next Steps
 Ready to become a Zowe extender user?
 Try to explore how you could extend Zowe......

-# Try the extending Zowe scenario
+# Try the Extending Zowe scenario
 ...... link to the next scenario to be pasted here

 # Go deeper with Zowe